SamNiechcial/MySQL-With-Vault/Docs/USER_GUIDE.md

 Restart your terminal window.

-## 9. Configure EnvConsul to Serve MySQL Credentials from Vault to Python.
+## 9. Configure EnvConsul to Serve MySQL Credentials from Vault to Python:
 Set the EnvConsul policy using the policy provided in the Vault Config folder: